kazuho/draft-kazuho-httpbis-http3-over-tcp/draft-kazuho-httpbis-http3-over-tcp.md

 {::boilerplate bcp14-tagged}

-# Starting HTTP/3 for TCP
+# Starting HTTP/3 over TCP

-HTTP/3 for TCP can be used for “http” and “https” URI schemes defined in
+HTTP/3 over TCP can be used for “http” and “https” URI schemes defined in
 {{Section 4.2 of RFC9110}} with the same default port numbers as HTTP/1.1 ({{!RFC9112}}).

 When starting HTTP/3 for “https” URIs on top of TCP, clients use the TLS ({{!RFC8446}}) with the ALPN ({{!RFC7301}}) extension: “h3t”.

-Also, clients may learn that a particular server supports HTTP/3 for TCP by other means.
+Also, clients may learn that a particular server supports HTTP/3 over TCP by other means.
 A client that knows that a server supports HTTP/3 over TCP can establish a TCP connection and start exchanging HTTP/3 frames using QUIC Services for Streams.